-In addition to the college's own spending on operating activities and capital investments, Davidson attracts student and visitor spending that then enters into the local and regional economy.
-Davidson students contribute the largest portion of ancillary spending.
-In addition to their on-campus spending, students spend money off-campus, thereby supporting local retail, restaurants, and entertainment establishments.
-It is estimated that the ancillary spending from students and visitors is responsible for approximately \$15 million in statewide economic impact, supporting 130 direct, indirect, and induced jobs in North Carolina.
+In addition to its own spending on operating activities and capital investments, Davidson attracts student and visitor spending.
+Davidson students contribute the most ancillary spending.
+In addition to their oncampus spending, they spend money off-campus, thereby supporting local retail, restaurants, and entertainment establishments.
+It is estimated that the ancillary spending from students and visitors is responsible for approximately \$18 million in statewide economic impact, supporting 140 direct, indirect, and induced jobs in North Carolina.